urbit/examples/gall/ping/readme.md

 `[%receiving 'message here']`

-Let's briefly walk through the flow of what we did.
-We poked the `/ping` app with data of the `examples-ping-message` mark, which is simply a ship address and a text `@t` atom.
-This arm then sends a move containing the text atom--of mark atom--we submitted to the specified ship, `~lec`, which receives the data with the `++poke-atom`, which prints out the output above.
+Let's briefly step through what we just did:

+- We poked `ping.hoon` with data of the `examples-ping-message` mark, which is simply a ship address and a text `@t` atom.

+- `mar/examples/ping/message.hoon` parses the data to native hoon data structures, and then passes it along to `++poke-examples-ping-message`.

+- `++poke-examples-ping-message` then sends a move containing the text atom we submitted to the corresponding `/ping` app on the urbit we specified (`~lec`).

+- `~lec`'s `mar/examples/atom.hoon` parses the atom, and passes it along to`++poke-atom`, which prints out the output above.